Nii Okai

 Nii Okai (Ernest Nii-Okai Okai, born September 19, 1977) is a Ghanaian Contemporary gospel singer and a choir leader.

 Early life and education

 Nii Okai had his Secondary School education at Mfantsipim School in Cape Coast, Central Region of Ghana and furthered at the Kwame Nkrumah University of Science and Technology.
 He currently holds an MA in Mission and Theology.

 Nii Okai in the mid 2010 set up "Nii Okai Ministries", a team of vagrant music missionaries based in Tema, Ghana.

 Music career

 Nii Okai is currently the leader of "Harbour City Mass Choir" (H.C.M.C.), an inter-denominational music ministry based in Tema, Ghana.

-He came to limelight when he released his first album "Moko Be".
+He came into the limelight when he released his first album "Moko Be".
 An 8-track music album produced by one of the great multi-talented instrumentalists in Ghana, KODA with its hit songs; "Woana Na" and "Moko Be".
 The album featured "Danny Nettey", "Nana Yaa Amihere" among others.